kivy/buildozer/buildozer/tools/packer/README.md

 # TODO

   - [compact the image](https://crysol.github.io/recipe/2013-10-15/virtualbox-compact-vmdk-images/)
-  - trigger a build, torrent creation and gdrive upload when buildozer is released
+  - trigger a build on travis, torrent creation and gdrive upload when buildozer is released